 Her remains were in the crypt for at least five centuries, but in 821, they were sent to Trastevere to be preserved in the Basilica dedicated to her.

 Visitors can see a statue of St. Cecilia, a copy of the celebrated work sculptured by Stefano Maderno in 1599.

 The five small chambers are commonly known as the cubicles of the Sacraments and are famous for their frescoes.

 Visitors love these frescoes dated to the third century.

 Through an open passage in the back wall of Cubicle A1, visitors can enter the area of St. Miltiades, where he is buried.

-This space assumes significance because it was during his pontificate that Emperor Constantine the Great issued the Edict of Milan, giving Christianity legal status within Rome.
+This space assumes significance because, during his pontificate, Emperor Constantine the Great issued the Edict of Milan, giving Christianity legal status within Rome.

 The travel specialists at TheBetterVacation.com use only high-quality sources while researching & writing their articles.
 We make every attempt to keep our content current, reliable and trustworthy.